stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

   - title: "Configure tables"
     anchor: "configure-tables"
     content: |
-      Next, you'll indicate which CSV file(s) you want to include for replication.
-You can include a single CSV file, or map several CSV files to a table.
+      Next, you'll indicate which file(s) you want to include for replication.
+You can include a single file, or map several files to a table.
 Refer to the [Setup requirements section](#setup-requirements) for info about what Stitch supports for {{ integration.display_name }} files.

       In the following sections, we'll walk you through how to configure a table in Stitch: